Mohameda332/auto-debian-install/README.md

 use the script "git clone https://github.com/Mohameda332/auto-debian-install.git" after that use "cd auto-debian-install && nano install.sh && chmod+x install.sh && ./install.sh"
-with nano,change the places were it write username with another username like speedlight
+with nano,change the places were it write username with another username like speedlight sometiles you will need to add script and change words